GamesStudioTwo/QuickTileMap/README.md

 5. Save time on loading by not Reloading same data if map is the same and you just a reset the map.

-Added Features
+Added Features.

-Auto Animation added through Tilemap
+1. Auto Animation added through Tilemap
-Now added Actions sequence you can build your owen simple actions on sprite's Now supprots working with Groups in Tiled.
+2. Now added Actions sequence you can build your owen simple actions on sprite's
+3. Now supprots working with Groups in Tiled.

 		Videos to help with using QuickTileMap.